cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 First, he mentions the existence of a seemingly scientific way of presenting investigations, which attempts to hide the existence of one essential feature that prevents the idea from working.
 The most important characteristic to discuss pseudo-scientific researches is the lack of scientific integrity as a kind of leaning over backward.
 To avoid it, it is necessary to discuss the research details and results from all the perspectives, while paying much attention to faults, biases, and wrong assumptions.

-> "The first principle is that you must not fool yourself (and you are the easiest person to fool).
-So you have to be very careful about that.
-After you’ve not fooled yourself, it’s easy not to fool other scientists.
-You just have to be honest in a conventional way after that."
-> —  <cite>Richard Feynman</cite>

 **Example:** In 1989, two electrochemists, Martin Fleischmann and Stanley Pons, [announced](https://cen.acs.org/articles/94/i44/Cold-fusion-died-25-years.html) they had achieved "[cold fusion](https://en.wikipedia.org/wiki/Cold_fusion)," a process of nuclear fusion occurring at room temperature.
 Fusion, typically requiring extremely high temperatures, could potentially provide a virtually limitless source of clean energy.
 The announcement created a sensation because if true, it would have revolutionized energy production.